gongyiling/entt/docs/md/entity.md

   In this case, instances of `movement` are arranged in memory so that cache misses are minimized when the two components are iterated together.

-As a side note, the use of groups limits the possibility of sorting pools of components.
-Refer to the specific documentation for more details.

 ## Helpers